Tax Credits & Tax Deductions for Parents with Children or Dependents

 Efile your child's tax return on efile.com.
 Start preparing your child's return now!

 For more information on a child's investment income, see Tax Rules for Children and Dependents.

 Higher Education: American Opportunity Tax Credit & Lifetime Learning Tax Credit

 Education tax credits and deductions can help offset the costs of higher education.

 The education credits provided by the IRS can reduce your federal income tax dollar-for-dollar.
 You may be able to claim one of the two different student tax credits:

-American Opportunity Credit: You can claim this credit if your child is in his or her first four years of post-secondary school.
+- American Opportunity Credit: You can claim this credit if your child is in his or her first four years of post-secondary school.
 The maximum amount you can claim is $2,500 per eligible student, per year.
-Under current law, 2012 is the last year this credit is available.
+This credit has been extended through 2017.

 Though you cannot claim both tax credits for one student, you can claim one of the credits for one student and the other credit for another student.

 Higher Education: Student Loan Interest Deduction & Tuition and Fees Deduction

 You can also choose to deduct education-related fees for your child's education.
 The IRS currently has two student tax deductions available: